online-go/gtp2ogs/docs/DEV.md

  we use.
 That way we can test the same packages as they use, and avoid unexpected incompatibilities.

-## About no-console ESLint rule in config.js
+## no-console ESLint rule in config.js

 Since we use console for displaying information to our user (the botadmin), it is a valid case where we should disable the no-console rule of ESLint.

 details [here](https://eslint.org/docs/rules/no-console#when-not-to-use-it).

-## About no console import in config.js
+## no console import in config.js

 In config.js the purpose of console logging is different, we warn bot admin of any error in argv and values, and if any is found (ex: --minrank 157f), it is best to `throw` an error